 About

 Dr. Ebers was a postdoctoral scholar in applied mathematics with the NSF AI Institute in Dynamic Systems at the University of Washington.
 Her postdoctoral research focused on data-driven and reduced-order methods for complex systems.
-In her PhD research, she developed and applied machine learning methods for dynamical systems to understand and enable human mobility.
-During her PhD, she interned with Genentech and used machine learning to inform which drugs have the most potential to succeed in clinical trials.
+In her PhD research, she investigated data-driven modeling and machine learning with sensor data from human motion.
+During her PhD, she interned with Genentech, applying physics-informed machine learning to understand which preclinical drugs might have the most potential to succeed in clinical trials.

 Dr. Ebers was advised by Dr. Kat M Steele (who combines engineering, medicine, and accessible design to understand and enable human mobility) and Dr. J Nathan Kutz (who researches numerical methods for modeling complex dynamical systems).
 She was supported by the NSF Graduate Research Fellowship Program and the NSF AI Institute in Dynamic Systems.